-1. Contractors should take note that NO PAINTING OR OTHER SUBSTANCES are allowed on SCAT UCF IT data cabling

-- 2. All paints shall meet LEED criteria for Low Volatile Organic Compounds (VOC). - 3.
+- Contractors should take note that NO PAINTING OR OTHER SUBSTANCES are allowed on UCF IT data cabling (typically yellow).
+UCF IT is the exclusive installer of data cabling, and PAINTING OR OTHER SUBSTANCES on their cabling voids the cabling warranty.
+ANY CABLING WITH PAINTING OR OTHER SUBSTANCES caused by the contractor or his subcontractors will be REPLACED BY UCF IT AT THE CONTRACTOR'S EXPENSE.
+The contractor is responsible for the proper protection of existing and new UCF IT cabling. - 2.
+All paints shall meet LEED criteria for Low Volatile Organic Compounds (VOC). - 3.
 All paint materials shall be applied in accordance with manufacturers' directions at not less than the recommended spreading rate. - Over existing compatible painted finishes, apply at least two coats of paint to achieve a finished product, except where more durable finishes are required under the scope of the project. - Primed surfaces that have been prepared properly require two (2) coats of finish paint on top of primer. - 4.
 All exposed exterior metal components and trim to be provided with a finish, applied or inherent to prevent corrosion.
 Typical are yellow paint on gas meters and components, yellow painted or sleeved bollards, blue and red backflow preventers, or matched painted finishes for exposed conveyance piping in stairwells and common areas. - 5.
 Exposed interior fire suppression piping shall be painted in finished areas and stairwells. - 6.
 Do not paint door hinges and hardware or fire door labels. - 7.
-Wall paint shall be the following finish types: - Classrooms, common areas, offices, conference rooms, corridors, service areas, custodial rooms, mechanical, electrical rooms, and telecom rooms shall be satin or eggshell finish. - Restrooms, food service areas, and break rooms shall be semi-gloss finish.
+Wall paint shall be the following finish types:

-- VIP offices and conference rooms must be eggshell or flat. - 8.
-Coating systems shall be the following: - Exterior concrete on buildings shall be painted with a flat acrylic finish, with primer and two coats of paint with total dry film thickness not less than 2.5 mils. - Interior concrete shall be painted with a semi-gloss enamel finish, with 3 coats of paint over primer and a total dry film thickness of not less than 3.5 mils. - Interior concrete masonry units shall be painted with a semi-gloss alkyd enamel finish, with 2 coats of paint over primed, filled surface, with a total dry film thickness not less than 3.5 mils, excluding filler coat. - Service room floors (interior mechanical, electrical, telecommunications/data rooms, custodial closet, and recycling rooms) shall be sealed with a non-slip epoxy finish. - Gypsum board wall systems shall be painted with a semi-gloss alkyd enamel finish with two coats of paint over primer, with a total dry film thickness not less than 2.5 mils. - All ceilings shall be painted with a flat emulsion finish, with two coats of paint over primer, except restrooms which shall be painted with a semi-gloss alkyd enamel finish with two coats of paint over primer, with a total dry film thickness not less than 2.5 mils. - Stained woodwork (trim, doors, etc.) shall be stained with three coats: first coat polyurethane finish stain coat; second coat oil-type interior wood stain, and third coat satin polyurethane finish. - Ferrous metals shall be painted with two coats of semi-gloss enamel over primer, with a total dry film thickness not less than 6.0 mils.
+- Classrooms, common areas, offices, conference rooms, corridors, service areas, custodial rooms, mechanical, electrical rooms, and telecom rooms shall be satin or eggshell finish. - Restrooms, food service areas, and break rooms shall be semi-gloss finish. - VIP offices and conference rooms must be eggshell or flat. - 8.
+Coating systems shall be the following: - Exterior concrete on buildings shall be painted with a flat acrylic finish, with primer and two coats of paint with total dry film thickness not less than 2.5 mils. - Interior concrete shall be painted with a semi-gloss enamel finish, with 3 coats of paint over primer and a total dry film thickness of not less than 3.5 mils. - Interior concrete masonry units shall be painted with a semi-gloss alkyd enamel finish, with 2 coats of paint over primed, filled surface, with a total dry film thickness not less than 3.5 mils, excluding filler coat. - Service room floors (interior mechanical, electrical, telecommunications/data rooms, custodial closet, and recycling rooms) shall be sealed with a non-slip epoxy finish. - Gypsum board wall systems shall be painted with a semi-gloss alkyd enamel finish with two coats of paint over primer, with a total dry film thickness not less than 2.5 mils. - All ceilings shall be painted with a flat emulsion finish, with two coats of paint over primer, except restrooms which shall be painted with a semi-gloss alkyd enamel finish with two coats of paint over primer, with a total dry film thickness not less than 2.5 mils. - Stained woodwork (trim, doors, etc.) shall be stained with three coats: first coat polyurethane finish stain coat; second coat oil-type interior wood stain, and third coat satin polyurethane finish.